 Our practice philosophy is to put patients first and aim to provide the best possible care with resources available to us. to respond to the personal needs of our patients through the provision of good quality patient care and comprehensive health promotion.
 To maintain a highly motivated and committed practice team capable of dealing with the majority of patient problems in an efficient and friendly manner.

 Having carried out a survey during August 2018 it was found that patients preferred an appointment system where appointments are released on a daily basis.
-We have taken this into account we will revert back to an appointment system from Monday 17th September 2018.
-Afternoon appointments are pre bookable but you may have to wait longer for an appointment if you wish to see a specific clinician.
+We have taken this into account and have reverted back to an appointment system.
+You may have to wait longer for an appointment if you wish to see a specific clinician.

 Until further notice Wingham Surgery will be closed on a Monday and Wednesday